- Access to and Use of Information Technology

 Wittenberg's commitment to quality and technology reaches nearly every aspect of campus life.
 State-of-the-art equipment is in place, in process, or in the planning stage to ensure that Wittenberg students receive the best of new and traditional means of education.
 In support of that goal, networked classrooms with a Windows workstation, overhead projection system, DVD players, and external video ports are available for both instruction and student presentation.
 Video projects and presentations alike enable students in any discipline to present ideas creatively.

-Please call (937) 525-3801, e-mail email@example.com or stop by the Solution Center or the Outpost for any information regarding the services available, to request a work order, or for any University computer related questions.
+Please call (937) 525-3801, e-mail email@example.com or stop by the Solution Center for any information regarding the services available, to request a work order, or for any University computer related questions.

 Users may not: